MineTrax/minetrax.github.io/docs/web/localization-feature.md

 ---

 :::success Help Wanted!
 Contribute to Localization
 If you know a language and want to contribute to localization.
 Please join our [**Discord group**](https://discord.gg/Hzfj27k) and  ping `Xinecraft#2139`.
-It will be very helpful for the project as current translated text are mostly from Google Translate.
+It will be very helpful for the project as current translated text are mostly from AI Translator.
 :::

 Localization feature allows you to translate the web in any language you want.
 You can choose from predefined language or add new one.